Maigret and the Dead Lover: Production

 In January 2024, filmmaker Pascal Bonitzer announced he would write and potentially direct an adaptation of the novel Maigret et les Vieillards, with the English title being Maigret in Society.
 By September, Denis Podalydès was cast as Maigret.
 Podalydès and Bonitzer had previously collaborated on the 1999 film Rien sur Robert.

 Filming took place in the 7th arrondissement of Paris.
 It lasted for five weeks from February to March 2025.

-The film will take place in the early 2000s.
 The film's title was changed first to Maigret et le crime de la rue de Bellechasse ("Maigret and the Crime on Rue de Bellechasse"), and then finally Maigret et le mort amoureux ("Maigret and the Dead Man in Love"), with the English title becoming Maigret and the Dead Lover.

-The film is presently set for release on February 18, 2026.
+The film was released on February 18, 2026, the year marking Maigret's ninety-fifth anniversary.
+The initial audience reception has been generally positive thus far.